Seattle-Explorers/homeaway_SDC_chelsea/README.md

 # Latitude
-An open-source experiment in system design, intending to scale the database and server layers of the description service for a preexisting room reservation app.
+Prototype of a system architecture designed to handle production-level web traffic, refactoring a preexisting Description microservice of a service-oriented room reservation app.
+The Description service shows descriptive details about each available room listing.

 ## System requirements
   - Node 10.20.1